Early Childhood Policies

 School transportation is limited and is not guaranteed.
 There is a separate application process for children in Head Start and Special Education Program.

-All children will be signed on and off as they board or leave the bus by transportation staff on each trip.
-Children will only be released to individuals who have been authorized in writing by parent/guardian.
+- All children will be signed on and off as they board or leave the bus by transportation staff on each trip.

-Buses will provide curb-to-curb transportation and it will be the responsibility of parents and staff to bring the children to the bus at the curb.
+- Buses will provide curb-to-curb transportation and it will be the responsibility of parents and staff to bring the children to the bus at the curb.

 Screen Time

-Visitors
+Visitors & Volunteers

-Classroom volunteers must register on the Thompson School District website using the online registration process.
-Volunteers receive an Early Childhood name badge to wear in the classroom and to scan their volunteer hours.
-Volunteers and teachers partner to find convenient times for the volunteer to be in the classroom.
+- Volunteers receive an Early Childhood name badge to wear in the classroom and to scan their volunteer hours.

 Parent Teacher Conferences

-Parent Teacher Conferences will be offered two times a year.
+- Parent Teacher Conferences will be offered two times a year.
 This is an opportunity for teachers and parents to partner and share information about the child’s progress at school and home.
 Together, parents and teachers create a learning plan and determine goals for the child’s preschool education experience.

 Reporting Procedures